Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems

-Figure \ref{fig:11} compares predicted and target temperature values, and Figure \ref{fig:12} shows stress at the mold exit along the slice domain for coupled multiphysics data for single-branch and two-branch (MIONet) S-DeepONet models.
+Fig.~\ref{fig:thermo_mech_profiles}(a)--(c) compares predicted and target temperature values, and Fig.~\ref{fig:thermo_mech_profiles}(d)--(f) shows stress at the mold exit along the slice domain for coupled multiphysics data for single-branch and two-branch (MIONet) S-DeepONet models.
 Temperature distributions are inherently smoother and less challenging for both S-DeepONet implementations to predict than the stress distribution.
-The most unfavorable test case forecasted the complete temperature distribution with an absolute error of 0.65 $^{\circ}$C, which is highly precise given that the steel temperatures in continuous casting molds range from 1000 $^{\circ}$C to 1500 $^{\circ}$C. Stress distributions are significantly affected by the three constitutive models (austenite, delta-ferrite, and mushy/liquid) determined by the prevailing phase fractions and temperature throughout the solidification process.
-Furthermore, stress is contingent upon temperature fluctuations due to thermal fluxes and the changing displacement history applied to the cooled surface.
+The most unfavorable test case forecasted the complete temperature distribution with an absolute error of 0.65 $\rm ^{\circ}C$, which is highly precise given that the steel temperatures in continuous casting molds range from 1000 $\rm ^{\circ}C$ to 1500 $\rm ^{\circ}C$.
+Stress distributions are strongly affected by the three constitutive models (austenite, delta-ferrite, and mushy/liquid) determined by the prevailing phase fractions and temperature throughout solidification.
+Furthermore, stress depends on temperature fluctuations caused by thermal fluxes and the changing displacement history applied to the cooled surface.
 This results in a highly erratic stress distribution across the slice domain, complicating precise prediction.
-Despite the evident challenges, both S-DeepONet implementations relatively accurately predicted stress distribution, including stress reversals with tensile stress at the chilled surface, with test errors of 45\% and 85\% in samples.
+Despite the evident challenges, both S-DeepONet implementations relatively accurately predicted the stress distribution, including stress reversals with tensile stress at the chilled surface, as illustrated for the $45^{th}$ and $85^{th}$ percentile test samples.
 These are crucial for forecasting certain failure mechanisms, such as hot tearing.
-Between the two models, single-branch S-DeepONet was more accurate with stress MAE of 0.12 MPa vs. 0.23 MPa for two-branch S-DeepONet.
-This is particularly evident in the 85\% test error, where the two-branch prediction deviated from the target, and the single-branch prediction remained consistent throughout the entire solid phase.
+Between the two models, the single-branch S-DeepONet was more accurate with a stress MAE of 0.12 MPa vs. 0.23 MPa for the two-branch S-DeepONet.
+This is particularly evident in the $85^{th}$ percentile test error, where the two-branch prediction was off from the target, and the single-branch prediction was consistent throughout the solid phase.

-The histogram of test error distributions in Figure \ref{fig:13} further emphasizes the accuracy of single-branch implementation over two-branch implementation, particularly for stress, where two-branch stress predictions (blue columns) have a long tail into larger error areas.
+The histogram of test error distributions in Fig.~ \ref{fig:thermo_mech_hist}(a)--(b) further emphasizes the accuracy of single-branch implementation over two-branch implementation, particularly for stress, where two-branch stress predictions (blue columns) have a long tail into larger error areas.